Welcome to our E-Newsletter September 2014.

 The Accounting and Corporate Regulatory Authority (ACRA) announced more stringent registration requirements for public accountants (PA).
 Applicants will have to acquire more years of work experience and this includes specific audit management experience which will be made mandatory.
 The change will take effect from 1 February 2015.

-SPRING provides S$10m boost for firms to adopt higher standards
+Company provides S$10m boost for firms to adopt higher standards

 PART 3 FINANCIAL REPORTING